sBwatts/hugo-website/content/papers/leveraging-bwcs-ajph-2022/index.md

 date: 2022-08-15
 tags: ["policing","naloxone","body-worn cameras", "opioid overdose"]
 author: ["Michael D. White", "Seth Watts", "Carlena Orosco", "Dina Perrone", "Aili Malm"]
-description: "This paper investigates what transpires at an opioid overdose when police are on scene and to assess the veracity of the concerns surrounding police-involvement in opioid overdoses.
+summary: "This paper investigates what transpires at an opioid overdose when police are on scene and to assess the veracity of the concerns surrounding police-involvement in opioid overdoses.
 Published in the American Journal of Public Health, 2022."
 ---

 ---